The translation of this document is outdated.

 9) be responsible for the execution of court judgments in

-which one of the parties is the city or municipality council;
+which one of the parties is the council;

 10) may propose the dismissal from the position held by the